Financial-Analysis-and-Fraud-Detection/FraudGuardian/README.md

 * Natural Language Processing (NLP): NLP strategies examine text-based facts, which include financial information articles and reviews, to extract sentiment and insights that have an effect on market tendencies.
-This facts publications investment decisions
+This facts publications investment decisions.

 ## Natural Language Processing